 4 A Pink Rock

-In 2017, a diamond known as the Pink Star was sold at Sotheby’s in Hong Kong.
-A company named Chow Tai Fook Enterprises bought the rock for $71.2 million.
+In 2017, the famed Pink Star diamond was sold at Sotheby’s in Hong Kong, with Chow Tai Fook Enterprises paying $71.2 million for the gemstone.

 3 A Single Photograph

-Now ask yourself how much you would pay for a copy of the photo.
-No, not the original, just a copy.
-Chances are your answer came just a hair under its actual sale price—a whopping $4.3 million.
-The artist describes the photo as “a dramatic and profound reflection on human existence and our relationship to nature on the cusp of the 21st century.”
-Reporting on the hefty sale, the Guardian described the photo as a “sludgy image of [a] desolate, featureless landscape.”
+Now, imagine paying for a replica of that very photograph.
+The winning bid for a copy was a staggering $4.3 million.
+The artist described the work as “a dramatic and profound reflection on human existence and our relationship to nature on the cusp of the 21st century.”
+Meanwhile, The Guardian dismissed it as a “sludgy image of a desolate, featureless landscape.”

 2 A Sacred Grilled Cheese